pierreguilmin/3D-engine/README.md

 ### What is the project about

 This is a project I did on my own during my free time because I was curious about 3D rendering and wanted to practice C++.
-The goal was to render 3D objects on my computer screen without using any 3D libraries like OpenGL.
+The goal was to render 3D objects on my computer screen without using any 3D libraries like OpenGL, doing every projections from the 3D space to the 2D screen on my own, as well as handling the camera rotation and objects movements.

 :warning: Because I just created this repository the project is still not well commented.